starekrow/lockbox/README.md

 lockbox keys you supply.
 This arrangement has the following interesting
 properties:

-  * The value can be decrypted with multiple, independent passphrases
+  * The value can be decrypted with multiple, independent passphrases.
   * The value can be updated by anyone with a valid lockbox key.
 Other key-holders will then see the updated value.
   * A lockbox can be removed *without* decrypting the value.